featherbear/presonus-studiolive-api/README.md

-# PreSonus StudioLive III API Doocumentation
+# PreSonus StudioLive III API Documentation

 > _Note: I am not affiliated with PreSonus in any way, shape or form.
 I just use their products_